PROTECTING Our Escarpment

 October 15, 2012 - Ontario Premier McGuinty resigns and shuts down Ontario Legislature - halting work of the Aggregate Resources Act review committee.
 News article comments HERE.

-I N T H E N E W S
+I N T H E N E W S ( for most recent news go to page 2 HERE)

 October 17, 2012 - Minister Gravelle is asked to cancel gravel pit licence.
 In a courageous move Brantford council overwhelmingly approved a resolution from councillors John Wheat and Steve Schmitt, asking the MNR to cancel the licence Dufferin Aggregates was given in 1974 but is only acting on now.
 The vote shows that the county is solidly behind the wishes of citizens to stop Dufferin's drive to open its pit.
 See full article HERE